Icebreaker Questions To Ask Someone You Just Met

 • If you could be friends with a fictional character, who would it be and why?

 As you go through this list of questions, you may also find it helpful to determine your own answer to each one.
 This may give you an easier, most naturally flowing response to reference in the case that the question is returned to you.
-Also remember that a friend or family member makes a great practice opportunity for many cases.
+Also remember that a friend or family member makes a great stand-in for someone you just met.
 In other words, you might first ask these questions of people you already know well and feel comfortable around to build your confidence.

 Social nervousness versus social anxiety disorder